 Step 1: Go Keto for five days

 By going ketogenic for 5 to 7 days you can reboot your immune system.
 Astonishingly, in animal studies, doing this a few times can reverse auto-immune diseases by resetting the immune system.
-Think of this as your cells, including immune cells, having two engines – one that runs on carbs the other on fat.
+Think of this as your cells, including immune cells, having two engines – one that runs on carbs the other on There are many different types of fats; polyunsaturated, monounsaturated, hydrogenated, saturated and trans fat.
+The body requires good fats (polyunsaturated and monounsaturated) in order to….
 If you switch off your carb engine for five days, running on ketones instead, this engine gets a clean up, and immune cells get tuned up, much like putting your car in for a service.

 How to do this is explained in my Hybrid Diet book but, put simply, start by having a low GL dinner at 6 or 7pm, then my Hybrid Latté in the morning, using Ketofast (C8 oil) and lunch at 1pm – perhaps salmon and salad or coconut sautéed spinach or an asparagus omelette, and an afternoon snack of taramasalata and crudités, followed by a Hybrid high fat dinner from the book.
 That’ll get you started and into ketosis.
 I’m also doing a winter Hybrid Retreat from January 17th to 24th.